 7. The Media Player selects the Service Description and applies the Service Description Filter.

-8The DASH player indicates to the Media Session Handler (M6) that a "HD Premium QoS" network service should be activated (value of the Network Policy Identifier).
+8. The DASH player indicates to the Media Session Handler (M6) that a "HD Premium QoS" network service should be activated (value of the Network Policy Identifier).
 The DASH player provides input on bit rate ranges (which may depend on the device type and the title quality).
 The Media Session Handler has received one or more Policy Descriptions together with matching Service Access Information (via M5_1).
 When the Media Session Handler has received the policy indication, the Media Session Handler uses the Network Policy Identifier to find the procedure and the parameters to activate the Dynamic Policy instance (i.e. find the matching Policy Description).
 The Media Session Handler activates a Dynamic Policy instance in the 5GMS AF, providing Service Data Flow Templates identifying the DASH media flows (audio, video, etc) and to provide the desired bit rate of the video.

 9. The Media Session Handler activates a Dynamic Policy instance with the 5GMS AF.
 The 5GMS AF uses the Policy Template identifier to look up the matching Policy Template in order to create the PCF or NEF API invocation.
 As result, the Media Session Handler receives the enforcement bit rate in the 5GMS AF response.
 The 5GMS Client should not exceed this bit rate threshold.